Attention Deficit Hyperactivity Disorder

 - Mild language, motor, or social delays during childhood

-- Emotional distress, behavioral problems, social acceptance during the teen years
+- Emotional distress, behavioral problems, and social acceptance during the teen years

 According to the American Optometric Association, relying on vision screenings that only test for how well one sees, 20/20 vision, fails to provide accurate information concerning visual difficulties 63% to 73% of the time.